EmberEmu/Ember/docs/Logging.md

 ```

 # Filtering
 Each logging sink can have a filter.
 A filter allows the end-user to configure which categories of messages they'd like to include/exclude.
+The filter mask works as a blacklist - that is, a filter value of zero will allow all messages through and any set bits will block the corresponding message category.

 The filter is a 32-bit integer, with each bit representing a message category.